 While you can obviously mention your features too, make sure the core focus of your landing page is your benefits.

 A CTA is that button that gets users to act – the reason you created your landing page in the first place.
-The strongest landing pages are designed around only one CTA, because bombarding people with multiple requests – buy, download, sign up, try – will only overwhelm them with option paralysis.
+The strongest landing pages are designed around only one CTA because bombarding people with multiple requests – buy, download, sign up, try – will only overwhelm them with option paralysis.
 You might think you’re targeting a larger variety of people, but you’re really only increasing the distance between a user and a conversion.

 The first step in writing a clear and powerful CTA is to make sure people can see it.
 In this case, size really does matter.
-It’s not enough to throw in a “Sign Up” button somewhere in the midst of your page’s content and hope it’s enough.
+It’s not enough to throw in a “Sign Up” button somewhere in the midst of your page’s content and hopes it’s enough.
 You should use contrasting colors to set your CTA apart from the background.
 You can opt for a minimalistic design with a white background to really make it stand out.

 When you’re writing your CTA, the trick is to focus on short, comprehendible terms.
 Keep your copy goal-oriented, guiding a visitor directly to your ultimate intention.